Raj-04/Raj-04/README.md

 - 👯 I’m looking to collaborate on anything to futher my skills and growth as a developer!

-- 💬 Ask me about how i helped someone today
+- 💬 Ask me about how I helped someone today

+:zap: In my free time, I solve problems on Leet-code and take Mosh Hamedani Courses.

 - 🏆 I have learned
      * Front end: Javascript, Python, HTML, CSS, React, Redux, hooks, styled-components, SASS